webwags/rest-api-app/README.md

 ## Requirements
 * Conversion pairs and rates should also be saved in the database.
 You can use any PHP frameworks or tools like Laravel, Symfony, etc or none at all.
-* You can use any DB engine you want (SQLite, MySQL, Postgresâ€¦).
+* You can use any DB engine you want (SQLite, MySQL, Postgres…).
-* Donâ€™t worry too much about front-end but if you want to make a good impression you can spend some time on the frontend.
+* Don’t worry too much about front-end but if you want to make a good impression you can spend some time on the frontend.
 * Make sure README includes all required steps to run your app on a Unix-like environment.
-Weâ€™ll do our best to run your app on our computers, but if you use something non-standard you should let us know about it.
+We’ll do our best to run your app on our computers, but if you use something non-standard you should let us know about it.

+> Once you’re done please upload your finished work to GitHub or bitbucket so we can easily download and review it.